Table of Contents

 - Command Line Interface

-- To save log entries, PowerShell Monitor results, SNMP Traps, and execution history for a period of time such as 1 year.
+- To save log entries, PowerShell results, and SNMP Traps to a centralized log database for a period of time such as 1 year.

-- To configure database connections for use with Database Monitoring Templates.
+- To configure database connections for Database Monitoring Templates.

 How it works:

 When storing log entries for long periods of time, such as one year, log entry tables will become quite large.
 Running daily reports, such as Account Management Reports, require table scans to isolate the target log entries.
 If we were to store each log in a single table for the entire year, daily reports would be unnecessarily table scanning irrelevant data burning CPU, memory, power and time.
 For this reason, Corner Bowl saves log entries to two tables is separate databases.
 This design has two advantages.
 First, daily reports only need to execute table scans against recent data, and second, archive databases can be implemented on alternate hardware, with different specifications, while simultaneously isolating CPU intense archive reporting from production systems.
 Corner Bowl Server Manager implements these two databases in the Explorer View under Data Providers.
 By default, the databases are called the Primary Log Database and the Archive Log Database respectively.

 |By default, the Log Database, Archive Log Database and History Databases are pre-configured to use an embedded database, SQLite, rather than a network database such as SQL Server or MySQL.|

 |SQLite is ideally suited for small implementations and Air Gapped Networks while we suggest large corporate networks use either Microsoft SQL Server or MySQL.|